Enjoy Skellefteås coast & archipelago

 LIGHTHOUSE, FISHING SETTLEMENT AND WEATHER STATION

 Pite-Rönnskär is a former lighthouse and pilot site, these days famous from radio weather forecasts.
 For the past century, the 37-metre-high Heidenstam lighthouse, known as the "Queen of the Lighthouses", has stood watch here.
-For those who want to spend the night, there is a nice guest harbor, but also a hostel and café that is open during the summer.
+For those who want to spend the night, there is a nice guest harbor, but also a hostel.

 Deep inside the spruce forest on the northeastern of the island is a mythical rock block, called Klockstenen.
 Every time the church bells ring to call the congregation to worship, the mighty, moss-covered boulder is said to turn 90 degrees clockwise.